You are currently viewing Domendrel Tsho, a Place where Gyalse Tenzin Rabgye offered a Mandala

 Best Time for Hiking to Domendrel Tsho

 Though you can hike any time of the year, summer would be tough.
-The rain is unexpected and can fall any time of the day making the hike not so noteworthy.
-The peak winters can also be harsh for hiking although snow-capped hikes can be a must for some ardent hikers.
-You can choose to hike during the spring and autumn seasons as these seasons offer glandular views of mountains and spectacular views of rich flora.
+The rain is unexpected and can fall at any time of the day, making the hike not so noteworthy.
+The peak winters can also be harsh for hiking, although snow-capped hikes can be a must for some ardent hikers.
+You can choose to hike during the spring and autumn seasons, as these seasons offer grand views of mountains and spectacular views of rich flora.

 Leave a Reply